jepiqueau/jepiqueau.github.io/_posts/2023-11-08-Ionic7Angular-VideoPlayer-App.md

     npx cap open ios
  ```

+ - For `Picture-in-Picture` enabling in Xcode go to `App-Signing Capabilities-Background Modes` and click on `Audio, Airplay, and Picture in Picture.

  - The application will look like has below in the iOS Device.

     <video width="50%"  controls>